YashKapoor1102/AmazinOnlineBookstore/README.md

 ## Milestone 2 : Alpha Release

-In the upcoming implementation, users will have the capability to add books to their shopping cart, remove books from their shopping cart, purchase them, and view recommendations.
-Additionally, a database migration tool will be implemented to enhance the inventory management system.
+In this implementation, users have the capability to add books to their shopping cart, remove books from their shopping cart, purchase them, view recommendations, and filter books by price.
+Additionally, flyway, a database migration tool, was implemented to enhance the inventory management system.

-### Upcoming Implementations:
+### Completed Components:
-* Database Migration Tool
-* Inventory
-* Inventory Controller
 * Shopping Cart
 * Shopping Cart Controller
 * Checkout functionality
+* Shopping Cart Unit Tests
+* User Unit Tests editing
+* Book Unit Test Editing

+???
+STATUS???
+* Inventory
+* Inventory Controller
 * Recommendations Entity
 * Recommendations Controller

 ## Milestone 3 : Final demo
+For the final version of the project, all minor details like error handling and webpage appearance will be improved.

+### Upcoming Implementations:
+-Upgrade Error Handling for shoppingCart Functionality -Upgrade User Registration
+-Improve Checkout Functionality
+-Add Book images if possible

 # UML Diagram of Project
 ![image](https://github.com/TheDana1/AmazinOnlineBookstore/assets/89320833/7754e635-0b51-4f18-9ce6-c71367ade790)

 # Database Schema of Project